Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Ceramic Band Heaters

-Ceramic band heaters feature spiral-wound resistance wires embedded within ceramic blocks or tiles.
-These tiles are positioned beneath the sheath of the band heater, enhancing its flexibility and efficiency in conducting and radiating heat.
-The wire coils evenly distribute heat through the ceramic tiles, which then radiate the heat to the object being heated.
+Ceramic band heaters utilize spiral-wound resistance wires embedded within interlocking ceramic blocks or tiles.
+These advanced ceramics sit directly beneath the metallic sheath of the band heater, delivering exceptional flexibility and maximized efficiency in both heat conduction and radiant heat transfer.
+The wire coils deliver consistent, uniform heating by channeling energy through the ceramic segments, which in turn radiate heat evenly into the surface of the device or component being heated.

 Mica Band Heaters